ScranchNew/kOS-Launch-Scripts/README.md

 Running "/boot/default.ks" in game loads all libraries in "/libraries" to your kOS core and lets you run one of the scripts in "/launch".

+The "runF.ks" script allows to run any library function from console, a feature which is still missing from kOS.